As frigid temperatures sweep the country this holiday season, many car owners might be looking for tips to secure and protect their vehicles.

 This may be one of our favorite winter car maintenance tips because it's inexpensive, requires zero mechanical experience and prevents headaches!
 After all, you can't drive your vehicle in the winter if you can't unlock the doors or see out the window; that's why lock de-icers and windshield de-icing fluid are must-have winter chemicals.
 Lock de-icer thaws and lubricates door locks, helping to prevent damage.
 We've already discussed windshield de-icers above, which can be added to the windshield washer fluid tank.
 These products work well together to prevent hassles and frozen fingers.

-10. Inspect the Radiator Cap and Thermostat
+10. Inspect the Radiator Cap

 While it's a simple and inexpensive part, the radiator cap plays a critical role in your heating and cooling system.
 Your radiator cap keeps the antifreeze in your vehicle where it should be, and it also keeps the entire cooling system pressurized, which raises the boiling point of the coolant.
 A leaking radiator cap can cause the engine to overheat and allow antifreeze to leak, neither of which are good scenarios for winter-weather driving.
 Take a close look around the radiator cap for signs of leaking fluid.
 To be on the safe side, if the vehicle radiator cap is several years old, replace it with a new one.
 The five bucks you invest is well worth the peace of mind and performance you get in return.

 Summer is long gone, but your toys still need looking after until Memorial Day weekend!
 Check out our guide to winterizing boats and vehicles for the season.
 Hint: you'll definitely want to pick up some STA-BIL or Sea Foam.